Fove 0's eye-tracking VR is here, and it points to the future

-The Fove 0 isn't as polished a VR headset as the Oculus Rift or HTC Vive.
+The Fove 0 isn't as polished a VR headset as an Oculus Rift or HTC Vive.
 Tucked into a booth among rows of other CES gadgets, it blended in and looked generic.
 But its biggest achievement lurks under the hood: its unique rings of eye-tracking sensors.
-There are two arrays of six IR sensors plus one infrared camera in each eye.
+There are two arrays of 6 IR sensors plus one infrared camera in each eye.

-The headset didn't fit my face when I tried it: Fove 0 won't work for a good many glasses-wearers.
+The headset didn't fit my face when I tried it: Fove 0 won't work with a good set of glasses-wearers.
 As a result, my whole demo was done in severely myopic conditions.
 I couldn't vet the VR quality, sadly, but I could measure how well it handled eye-tracking.
 It was about as good as the Eyefluence demo I tried last year, back before Eyefluence was bought by Google.

 What is eye tracking good for?
 Lots of things, actually.
 One demo, demonstrating what's called "foveated rendering," was able to focus in more detail on objects I was looking at, mirroring how the eye actually sees (and saving on graphics processing).
 Eye tracking can also be used to control games and interfaces more accurately.
 A shooting game blasted little flying things when I looked at them, and the blasts leaped across the screen as my eyes flitted.